Manchester attack: UK threat level highest in 10 years

 Children among the dead

-Four people who died in the horrific attack have been identified -- they include an 8-year-old girl and two teenagers.
+Six people who died in the horrific attack have been identified -- they include an 8-year-old girl and two teenagers.

 Concertgoer Olivia Campbell, 15, whose mother spoke to CNN during an agonizing wait for news from her daughter, had gone to the concert with her friend Adam to celebrate his birthday.